ECB won't be too hasty in ending bond buys: Coeure

 The ECB targets inflation at just below 2 percent and its projections suggest it will undershoot this objective at least through 2020, underpinning its caution.

-While the bank has signalled that a discussion could soon start about tweaking its policy guidance, Coeure said policymakers were not yet there.
+While the bank has signaled that a discussion could soon start about tweaking its policy guidance, Coeure said policymakers were not yet there.

 “We are having a discussion on having a discussion; its meta monetary policy,” he said.
 “There has been much hype around disagreements in the Governing Council (but) any nuances in the Governing Council are as to when next to communicate.”